Fund for the Future

 Amigos de las Américas (AMIGOS) understands this intimately.
 Since 1965, we have empowered youth across the Americas and have continued to evolve with every generation.

 We prepare youth across the Americas to lead and address the challenges that face us in our communities at home and abroad.
 These young people do not just serve in the moment; they realize a passion for and commitment to giving back to their communities for the rest of their lives.
-AMIGOS alumni venture into the world with new perspectives and a deeper understanding of what unites us despite our differences.
-Now 30,000+ strong, our alumni impact their communities as doctors, diplomats, business leaders, politicians, and change-makers who are committed to making our world more equitable, peaceful, and sustainable.

 We believe that youth-focused learning and development is more important now than ever.
 Today, AMIGOS is poised to significantly expand our reach and to empower greater numbers of youth to become actively engaged members of their communities and our world.